IllinoisLegalAidOnline/ilao8_docs/migration_events.rst

 Taxonomies:

-* Frequently Asked Questions
+* Audience
+* Legal issues
+* Event types

 Custom modules:

-* ilao_access : controls view access based on the field_restrict_access.
+* ilao_access : controls update access to allow the contact to edit the event.
+Unclear if this is needed.

+* ilao_events:  Most of this module is registration based and can go in the trash.

 Fields